kubernetes/enhancements/keps/sig-node/4438-sidecar-restart-termination/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
 Yes, the feature can be disabled once it has been enabled.
-There is no alteration to the Pod spec, so existing workloads will not be affected.
+There is no alteration to the Pod spec, so existing workloads will be terminated according to the current behavior, after the kubelet is restarted with the feature gate disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?
 No side effect, the feature can be switched on or off.